Self-Conscious About Your Smile? 6 Ways to Get the Smile You Deserve

 Also, crowns usually last between five and 15 years.
 This longevity makes them a cost-effective solution to protect and enhance the appearance of your smile.

-3. Veneers
+2. Veneers

 If you have teeth that are chipped, stained, or uneven, veneers could be ideal.
-They’re a thin layer of porcelain that’s permanently bonded to your teeth.
+They’re a thin layer of porcelain permanently bonded to your teeth.

-After having veneers done, your smile will look natural and healthy.
+After having the veneers done, your smile will look natural and healthy.
 The position, colour, and shape of your teeth will instantly improve.
 If you want to alter the appearance of one discoloured tooth, a dentist can match the precise shade of porcelain.

 A veneer also will make a chipped tooth look whole again.
 Veneers are useful to fill in small gaps when orthodontic braces aren’t the best option.
 They can also be fitted to align one tooth with others.